Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Additional Parameters

-Using eq~\ref{eq:8}, the effective polarization value for several polarization combinations can be calculated and then can be observed and shown in fig.~\ref{fig:9}.
-In order to achieve maximum value of effective polarization for specific polarization combination, only one of the beam must be left-handed polarized, either electron beam or positron beam, not both, as indicated in table~\ref{table:1}.
+When both electrons, as well as positrons, are polarized, an effective polarization can be significantly enhanced as given by \ref{eq:4}, the effective polarization value for several polarization combinations can be calculated and then can be observed and shown in Fig.~\ref{fig:9}.
+In order to achieve the maximum value of effective polarization for a specific polarization combination, only one of the beams must be left-handed polarized, either electron beam or positron beam, not both, as indicated in table~\ref{table:1}.